PathwayCommons/guide/_datasets/TCGA_Ovarian_Cancer/process-data.md

   We are going to lean heavily on our primer for <a href="{{ site.baseurl }}/primers/statistics/distributions/">Distributions</a>.
 In particular, you may wish to review our section on the <a href="{{ site.baseurl }}/primers/statistics/distributions/#negativeBinomial">negative binomial distribution</a>.
 We will also use a lot of concepts from our section on <a href="{{ site.baseurl }}/primers/statistics/fishers_exact_test/">Fisher's Exact Test</a> and <a href="{{ site.baseurl }}/primers/statistics/multiple_testing/">Multiple Testing</a>.
 </div>

-Our overarching goal in this section is to gather evidence that supports a claim that an RNA species is differentially expressed (DE) between two groups.
-Concretely, for our TCGA HGS-OvCa RNA-seq data, we gather evidence suggestive of elevated levels of an RNA species in 'mesenchymal' versus 'immunoreactive' subtypes or *vice versa*.
+Our goal in this section is to gather evidence that supports a claim that an RNA species is differentially expressed between two groups.
+Concretely, for our TCGA HGS-OvCa RNA-seq data, we gather evidence suggestive of differences between 'mesenchymal' versus 'immunoreactive' subtypes.

 Our framework for gathering evidence will be a hypothesis test and the evidence for each gene will be encapsulated in the form of a p-value.
-Recall that a p-value in this context will be the probability of an observed difference in counts between subtypes assuming no difference in subtypes actually exists.
+Recall that a p-value in this context will be the probability of an observed difference in counts between subtypes assuming no association between expression and subtype exists.
 This list of p-values for each RNA species will be our goal and represents the raw material for enrichment analysis tools.

 ### Terminology

-Suppose that we wish to test whether the relative abundance ($$\pi$$) of a gene in the set of cases with a HGS-OvCa subtype label 'mesenchymal' (m) is different relative to 'immunoreactive' (r).
-Let $$\eta(j)=\{m, r\}$$ be a function that maps a case index to a subtype, then the set of cases labelled 'm' is $$M=\{j:\eta(j) = m\}$$ and those labelled 'r' be $$R=\{j:\eta(j) = r\}$$ .
-In classic hypothesis testing language, we take the *a priori* position of the null hypothesis ($$H_0$$) that there is no difference in gene expression between subtypes.
+Suppose that we wish to test whether the relative abundance ($$\pi_{ij}$$) of a gene in the set of cases with a HGS-OvCa subtype label 'mesenchymal' (m) is different relative to 'immunoreactive' (r).
+Let $$\eta(j)=\{m, r\}$$ be a function that maps a case index to a subtype label, then the group of mesenchymal cases is $$M=\{j:\eta(j) = m\}$$ and likewise the immunoreactive group is $$R=\{j:\eta(j) = r\}$$.
+In classic hypothesis testing language, we take the *a priori* position of a null hypothesis ($$H_0$$) that there is no association between gene expression and subtype.

 $$
 \begin{equation}